cloudmesh/cloudmesh-mpi/doc/chapters/mpi.md

 - [ ] TODO: Shannon, Benchmarking of the code

 Use for benchmarking
-* cloudmesh.common (not thread safe, but still can be used, research how to use it in multiple threads)
+* cloudmesh.common (not thread-safe, but still can be used, research how to use it in multiple threads)
   * other strategies to benchmark, you research (only if really needed
 * Use numba to speed up the code